Tree-Level Color-Kinematics Duality Implies Loop-Level Color-Kinematics Duality up to Counterterms: Example: Yang--Mills theory

 \subsection{On-shell color--kinematics duality on the BRST-extended Hilbert space}

 As mentioned in \cref{ssec:CKDuality}, CK duality of the Yang--Mills tree-level scattering amplitudes is well-established.
 In order to lift CK duality to the loop level using \cref{ob:tree_is_good_enough}, we first must extend CK duality to the extended BRST Hilbert space introduced above\footnote{See~\cite{Mafra:2014gja} for a distinct approach to establishing CK duality respecting loop-level amplitudes using the pure spinor superstring BRST cohomology.}.
+The heuristic rationale is clear.
+We would like to glue the tree-level CK-dual diagrams into loop-level CK-dual diagrams.
+In the latter, however, unphysical modes run inside the loops, so we must allow them to also live on the external lines of the tree-level diagrams prior to gluing.
 As shown in~\cite{Borsten:2020zgj,Borsten:2021hua}, this can be achieved via field redefinitions and the on-shell BRST Ward identities, and we will review these two ingredients in some detail in the following.

 The first step is to ensure CK duality for scattering amplitudes with arbitrarily polarized gluons on external legs.
+The key insight here is that the amputated amplitude with non-transverse gluons is \textit{not} gauge-invariant and so can be adjusted through the choice of gauge fixing.

-Forward-polarized gluons can be absorbed by residual gauge transformations, so they cannot affect CK duality.
-The CK duality violations for gluon scattering amplitudes therefore can be corrected by the introduction of terms $S_\text{corr}$ in the action that are proportional to $\partial^\mu A_\mu^a$ and do not contain the Nakanishi--Lautrup field $b^a$.
+First, forward-polarized gluons can be absorbed by residual gauge transformations, so they cannot affect CK duality.
+For backward-polarized gluons, CK duality violating terms can be corrected by the introduction of terms $S_\text{corr}$ in the action that are proportional to $\partial^\mu A_\mu^a$ and do not contain the Nakanishi--Lautrup field $b^a$.
 Clearly, we can produce such terms by performing a shift of the Nakanishi--Lautrup field

 with $Z^a$ at least of cubic order in the fields.
 This shift does not introduce a Jacobian functional determinant, and in order to avoid the introduction of new interaction terms linear in $b^a$, we adjust our gauge by shifting the gauge-fixing fermion by